Nebuleuse/Nebuleuse.github.io/doc/cppclient.md

 # Nebuleuse Cpp Client
 This library is the official Nebuleuse C++ client.
-It allows developpers to integrate stats, achievements, matchmaking and more into your games.
+It allows developers to integrate stats, achievements, matchmaking and more into your games.
 For more informations about Nebuleuse, please visit the [Nebuleuse Homepage][1].

 ## Installation & building
 - git clone https://github.com/Nebuleuse/NebuleuseClientCpp.git